 Challenges for Developing Cancer Pathways

 One of the challenges in perpetually updating cancer clinical pathways is the antiquated ways in which working groups collaborate, exchange data, and update protocols.
 With busy schedules and no clear mechanism of continuous dialogue for consistent revisions, maintaining state of the art protocols remains elusive.
 Added to that is the lack of interoperability of electronic health records, inconsistent patient access to their health data, compliance requirements to “block” data, immense physician documentation burdens, and inconsistent EHR usability and reportability.

 Impetus InSite Online Platform for Cancer Pathway Creation

 At Impetus Digital, we provide a secure, compliant online platform to support the ongoing development, assessment, and revisions of cancer care pathways.
-Through a series of online, “digestible” touchpoint assignments, collaborators, such as oncologists, allied healthcare providers, patients, and payers, are able to annotate, discuss and share new data and reach consensus through discussion forums and web meetings.
+Through a series of online, “digestible” touchpoint assignments, collaborators, such as oncologists, allied healthcare providers, patients, and payers, are able to annotate, discuss, and share new data and reach consensus through discussion forums and web meetings.
 Working committees can include the latest education protocols and clinical trials in each update or pathway revision.
-The entire process is project managed and programmed by the Impetus Digital team which allows the collaborators to focus on protocol development and not logistics, which can be very laborious and time consuming.
-Through a “Campaign of Interactions,” collaborators can review new data at specific timepoints throughout the year so cancer protocols can be consistently and systematically updated and disseminated.
+The entire process is project managed and programmed by the Impetus Digital team; this allows the collaborators to focus on protocol development and not logistics, which can be very laborious and time consuming.
+Through a “Campaign of Interactions,” collaborators can review new data at specific timepoints throughout the year, allowing cancer protocols to be consistently and systematically updated and disseminated.